rodrigo-pena/amld2019-graph-workshop/README.md

    The command should open a new tab in your web browser.
 1. Edit and run the notebooks from your browser.

 Run the `test_install.ipynb` Jupyter notebook to make sure that the main packages can at least be imported.

-If you notice errors of the type 'There is no package called `osmnx`' or 'There is no package called `cartopy`' it is because there was an issue while installing them from the `requirements.txt` file.
-A possible solution is to diretly install those packages from the terminal, by running
+If you notice errors of the type 'There is no package called `osmnx`' or 'There is no package called `cartopy`', it is because there was an issue while installing them from the `requirements.txt` file.

-* `conda install -c conda-forge osmnx`
-* `conda install -c conda-forge cartopy`

-in the terminal, from within the `amld2019_graph_workshop` environment.
+A possible solution is to install those packages with conda, by running `conda install -c conda-forge osmnx cartopy` in the terminal, from within the `amld2019_graph_workshop` environment.

 [git]: https://git-scm.com
 [python]: https://www.python.org